 If you try and see one of the easiest and brightest three, you'll be quickly hooked into seeing more as you get better.

-Read our full guide to the visible planets in 2017 to get the best viewing, and really suck in the views of the Saturn and Jupiter, for they will stun you when seen for the first time.
+Read our full guide to the visible planets this year to get the best viewing, and really suck in the views of the Saturn and Jupiter, for they will stun you when seen for the first time.

 8) Learn Your Way Around the Circumpolar Constellations

 Once you decide you’d like to see something more challenging than Jupiter, like a galaxy, nebula, or star cluster, you’re going to need to know where to look.

 Pretty much everything else you'll want to see is in a fixed location in the night sky, meaning it travels along with the stars.

 One of the best ways to get to learn your way around the night sky is to start with the constellations which are always out in the night sky... every night of the year!

 These are called the circumpolar constellations and the number of them varies depending on how far north or south you are but, for most states in the US, there are at least six circumpolar constellations.
 They are:

 Ursa Minor (Little Dipper)